Michael Jackson: Final years, financial problems, Thriller 25 and This Is It (2005–2009)

 In March 2009, amid speculation about his finances and health, Jackson announced a series of comeback concerts, This Is It, at a press conference at the O2 Arena.
 The shows were to be his first major concerts since the HIStory World Tour in 1997.
 Jackson suggested he would retire after the shows.
-The initial plan was for 10 concerts in London, followed by shows in Paris, New York City and Mumbai.
-Randy Phillips, the president and chief executive of AEG Live, predicted the first 10 dates would earn Jackson £50 million.
+The initial plan was for ten concerts in London, followed by shows in Paris, New York City and Mumbai.
+Randy Phillips, the president and chief executive of AEG Live, predicted the first ten dates would earn Jackson £50 million.

-The London residency was increased to 50 dates after record-breaking ticket sales; more than one million were sold in less than two hours.
+The London residency was increased to fifty dates after record-breaking ticket sales; more than one million were sold in less than two hours.
 The concerts were to run from July 13, 2009, to March 6, 2010.
 Jackson moved to Los Angeles, where he rehearsed in the weeks leading up to the tour under the direction of the choreographer Kenny Ortega, whom he had worked with during his previous tours.
 Rehearsals took place at the Forum and the Staples Center owned by AEG.
 By this point, Jackson's debt had grown to almost $500 million.
-By the time of his death, he was three or four months behind payments of his home in San Fernando Valley.
+By the time of his death, he was three or four months behind payments on his home in San Fernando Valley.
 The Independent reported that Jackson planned a string of further ventures designed to recoup his debts, including a world tour, a new album, films, a museum and a casino.

 Death

 On June 25, 2009, less than three weeks before his concert residency was due to begin in London, with all concerts sold out, Jackson died from cardiac arrest, caused by a propofol and benzodiazepine overdose.
 Conrad Murray, his personal physician, had given Jackson various medications to help him sleep at his rented mansion in Holmby Hills, Los Angeles.
-Paramedics received a 911 call at 12:22 pm Pacific time (19:22 UTC) and arrived three minutes later.
+Paramedics received a 911 call at 12:21 pm Pacific time (19:21 UTC) and arrived at the property four minutes later.
 Jackson was not breathing and CPR was performed.
-Resuscitation efforts continued en route to Ronald Reagan UCLA Medical Center, and for more than an hour after Jackson's arrival there, but were unsuccessful, and Jackson was pronounced dead at 2:26 pm Pacific time (21:26 UTC).
+Resuscitation efforts continued en route to Ronald Reagan UCLA Medical Center, and for more than an hour after Jackson's arrival, but were unsuccessful, and he was pronounced dead at 2:26 pm Pacific time (21:26 UTC).
+Murray had administered propofol, lorazepam, and midazolam; Jackson's death was caused by a propofol overdose.

-Jackson was administered propofol, lorazepam, and midazolam; his death was caused by a propofol overdose.
-News of his death spread quickly online, causing websites to slow down and crash from user overload, and putting unprecedented strain on services and websites including Google, AOL Instant Messenger, Twitter, and Wikipedia.
+News of his death spread quickly online, causing websites to slow down and crash from user overload, and it put unprecedented strain on many services and websites including Google, AOL Instant Messenger, Twitter and Wikipedia.
 Overall, web traffic rose by between 11% and 20%.
 MTV and BET aired marathons of Jackson's music videos, and Jackson specials aired on television stations around the world.
-MTV briefly returned to its original music video format, and aired hours of Jackson's music videos, with live news specials featuring reactions from MTV personalities and other celebrities.
+MTV briefly returned to its original music video format, and they aired hours of Jackson's music videos, with live news specials featuring reactions from MTV personalities and other celebrities.